aio-libs/aiohttp/docs/web.rst

 HTTP Forms are supported out of the box.

-If form's method is ``"GET"`` (``<form method="get">``) use :attr:`Request.rel_url.query` for getting form data.
+If form's method is ``"GET"`` (``<form method="get">``) use :attr:`Request.query` for getting form data.

 For accessing to form data with ``"POST"`` method use :meth:`Request.post` or :meth:`Request.multipart`.